microsoft/workshop-library/short/codespaces-project-template-py/README.md

 | **Duration**                  | 35 minutes                                                                |
 | **Slides**                  | [slides](./slides.pptx) |

 ## Link for this template and it's resources

 This template [Python HTTP API for use with GitHub Codespaces](https://github.com/microsoft/codespaces-project-template-py) includes all the resources you **will need in order to demonstrate the full presentation to your audience**.

+This template is also ready to be used with [Codespaces](https://github.com/features/codespaces), a developer environment running in the cloud with [Visual Studio Code](https://visualstudio.microsoft.com/?WT.mc_id=academic-77460-alfredodeza).

 ## 🚀 Next steps